Controlling gain with loss: Bounds on localizable entanglement in multi-qubit systems: Multi-qubit pure states

 where we have assumed that qubits $1,2,\cdots,n$ constitute the subsystem $B$, and qubits $n+1,n+2,\cdots,N$ form the subsystem $B$.
 On the other hand, computation of $\langle E_{A_1A_2}\rangle$ involves application of $M^k$, $k=0,1,\cdots,2^{n}-1$, on the $n$ qubits in $B$ of $\kstate{gW}$ (see Sec.~\ref{subsec:gghz_states}), leading to

 with

-where $c^k_0=f_0^k/\sqrt{p_k}$, and $c^k_i=f_i^k/\sqrt{p_k}$, $i=1,2,\cdots,n$, with $p_k$ being the probability of obtaining the measurement outcome $k$, such that $\sum_{i=0}^{N-n} |c_i^k|^2=1$, ensuring normalization.
+where $c^k_0=f_0^k/\sqrt{p_k}$, and $c^k_i=f^k a_{n+i}/\sqrt{p_k}$, $i=1,2,\cdots,N-n$, with $p_k$ being the probability of obtaining the measurement outcome $k$, such that $\sum_{i=0}^{N-n} |c_i^k|^2=1$ ensuring normalization.
 Note further that among the coefficients $c_i^k$, $i=0,1,\cdots,N-n$, only $c_0^k$ is complex (see Appendix~\ref{app:two_measurement} for explicit examples with the cases of single- and two-qubit measurements).
-Using this, and writing negativity in the state $\ket{\psi_k}$ over the bipartition $A_1:A_2$ can be written for all $k$ as\footnote{For gW states with real coefficients, this can be obtained following the same approach as for Eq.~(\ref{eq:gW_negativity}).
-For gW states with complex coefficients, $a_i^2$s are replaced by $|a_i|^2$s.}
+Using this, negativity in the state $\ket{\psi_k}$ over the bipartition $A_1:A_2$ can be written for all $k$ as\footnote{This expression for negativity of the states of the form in Eq.~(\ref{eq:post_measured_state}) has also been obtained analytically for smaller systems, and has been verified numerically for larger systems.}